pietracorvo/nice_data_sources/README.md

-# Nice datasources and visualizations
+# Misc

-Collection of data sources, nice charts and visulaizations on various topics.
+Collection of links and references about random topics concerning Data, Visualizations and other obnoxious programming stuff ...

 Climate/weather data